 Notes: All variables are at the individual level, with one observation for each household member aged 6-20.
 All currency values are measured in constant 2018 USD PPP.
 Education expenditure is the total expenditure on school-related fees and non-fee expenses during the current and preceding school years for each child in the relevant age group.
 Non-fee expenditure includes school related supplies (e.g. books) and uniforms.
 The number of clusters varies across columns because some small villages have no sampled households with members aged 6-13 or 14-20.
 The sample size is higher for total expenditure than either of fee or non-fee expenditure.
-If only one type of expenditure is missing for a household, we calculate that household's total education expenditure as the non-missing component times the sample mean ratio of total education expenditure over the non-missing expenditure component.
+If only one type of expenditure is missing for a household, we calculate that household's total education expenditure component.
 Coefficients are from an OLS regression of each outcome on a vector of treatment assignments, the baseline outcome, sublocation fixed effects, endline month fixed effects, an indicator for the endline being answered by a proxy respondent, age, gender and prespecified baseline covariates.
-For each outcome variable, we report the coefficients of interest and heteroskedasticity-robust standard errors, clustered at village level, in parentheses. \; \\\; and \\\ denote significance at the 10; 5; and 1 percent levels respectively.
+For each outcome variable, we report the coefficients of interest and heteroskedasticity-robust standard errors, clustered at village level, in parentheses. \; \\; and \\\ denote significance at the 10; 5; and 1 percent levels respectively.
 Sharpened q-values controlling for the false discovery rate across outcomes within each family, namely each of the education measures for each age group, are shown in brackets.